dmit1530-1212/oa02-assignment-1/README.md

 ---

 ### Validation
 Your HTML must **validate without any errors**; however, a warning that your website uses filler text rather than English is acceptable.
+Use [W3C Markup Validation Service](https://validator.w3.org/).

+Your CSS must **validate without any errors**.
+Use [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).

 ---